 16 oz. fresh cranberries

-1) Boil water with the palm sugar, ginger, cinnamon, and salt until dissolved.
+1) Boil water with the palm sugar, ginger, cinnamon, and salt until the sugar and salt are dissolved.
 Stir in pears and cranberries and return to a boil.

-2) Reduce heat to medium and cook, stirring occasionally, until 2/3 of the berries are opened, about 20 minutes.
-Serve room temperature.
+2) Reduce heat to medium-low and cook, stirring occasionally, until 2/3 of the berries are opened, about 20 minutes.
+Serve at room temperature.